2024 GHS Label Requirements for Safety and Compliance

 OSHA compliance

 The safety of workers should be enough of a reason to embrace compliance.
 However, because the OSHA HazCom regulations are enforceable by law, you can also incur severe penalties for not following them.
-In fact, OSHA non-compliance penalty fines range from $14,502 per violation to $14,502 per day beyond the abatement date up to $145,027 for repeated or willful violations.
+In fact, OSHA non-compliance penalty fines range from $16,131 per violation to $16,131 per day beyond the abatement date up to $161,323 for repeated or willful violations.
 HazCom violations, including failure to properly label chemicals, regularly place near the top of the yearly list of violations from OSHA.
-One way you can avoid this very common OSHA violation is to pay closer attention to labeling workplace chemicals.
+One way you can avoid this very common OSHA violation is to pay closer attention to GHS label requirements when labeling workplace chemicals.

 What containers need a GHS labels?

-The GHS guidelines included in OSHA HazCom regulations primarily affect three types of businesses:
+GHS label requirements included in OSHA HazCom regulations primarily affect three types of businesses:

 1. Businesses that manufacture hazardous chemicals